-For fiscal year 2018, WICO's assets amounted to \$53.9 million, of which \$5.5 million represented cash and cash equivalents, \$1.9 million represented receivables and prepaid expenses and other current assets, \$45.5 million represented capital assets, and \$1.1 million represented long term receivables.
-WICO reported federal grant receivables of \$500,000 related to public assistance grants for disaster recovery projects following the Hurricanes in September 2017.
-Current and other assets increased by \$600,000 mainly due to the net effect of an increase in cash and cash equivalents of \$205,000, increase in federal grant receivables of \$500,000, increase in prepaid expenses of \$200,000 offset by a decrease in general receivables of \$300,000.
-Capital assets decreased by \$2.8 million due to the net effect of acquisition of assets of \$493,000 and depreciation expense of \$3.2 million.
+For fiscal year 2019, WICO's assets amounted to \$56.7 million, of which \$10.9 million represented cash and cash equivalents, \$3.2 million represented receivables and prepaid expenses and other current assets and \$42.6 million represented capital assets.
+WICO reported federal grant receivables of \$117,000 related to public assistance grants for disaster recovery projects following Hurricanes Irma and Maria (the "Hurricanes") in September 2017.
+Current and other assets increased by \$5.6 million mainly due to the net effect of an increase in cash and cash equivalents of \$5.4 million, increase in general receivables of \$600,000, increase in prepaid expenses of \$13,000 offset by a decrease in federal grant receivables of \$380,000.
+Capital assets decreased by \$2.8 million due to the net effect of assets of \$400,000 and depreciation expense of \$3.2 million.

-For fiscal year 2018, WICO's liabilities amounted to \$52.7 million, of which \$42.6 million represented a loan payable, \$7.3 million represented a payable to the Government, and \$2.0 million represented compensated absences payable.
-Other liabilities increased by \$565,000 mainly due to an increase in the current portion of the loan payable by \$235,000, increase in the current portion of compensated absences payable of \$176,000, and increase in accounts payable and accrued expenses.
-Long-term liabilities increased by \$1.5 million mainly due to an increase in compensated absences payable of \$1.8 million.
+For fiscal year 2019, WICO's liabilities amounted to \$52.5 million, of which \$42.0 million represented a loan payable, \$8.0 million represented a payable to the Government, and \$2.0 million represented compensated absences payable.
+Other liabilities increased by \$1.0 million mainly due to increase in the current portion of compensated absences payable of \$750,000, increase in payable to Government liability of \$660,000 offset by a decrease in the current portion of the loan payable by \$320,000 and a decrease in accounts payable and accrued expenses of \$30,000.
+Long-term liabilities decreased by \$1.2 million mainly due to a decrease in compensated absences payable of \$735,000 and decrease in loan payable by \$500,000.

-For fiscal year 2018, WICO's operating revenues of \$7.1 million decreased by \$1.7 million from the prior year mainly due to loss of revenue caused by the Hurricanes.
-There was only one cruise ship arrival in September 2017 and no cruise ship arrivals in October 2017.
+For fiscal year 2019, WICO's operating revenues of \$9.7 million increased by \$2.5 million from the prior year mainly due to increased passenger dues fees.
+Due to the Hurricanes there was only one cruise ship arrival in September 2017 and no cruise ship arrivals in October 2017.
 On November 3, 2017, cruise ship traffic resumed on a reduced schedule.
 Due to the impact of the Hurricanes, the 2018 cruise season passenger traffic was 29% lower than in 2017.

-WICO's operating expenses of \$9.5 million decreased by \$1.8 million due to the decrease in impairment loss of \$1.9 million.
-WICO reported a decrease in non-operating expenses of \$2.6 million due to the receipt of \$2.1 million in insurance recovery proceeds and \$500,000 in FEMA reimbursements related to damage incurred following the Hurricanes.
+WICO's operating expenses of \$8.1 million decreased by \$1.3 million due to the decrease in cost of services expenses of \$1.2 million.
+The decrease was mainly due to reduced Hurricanes related repairs costs incurred in 2019.
+WICO reported an increase in non-operating revenue and expenses of \$1.5 million mainly due to an increase of \$1.8 million in insurance recovery proceeds offset by decrease of FEMA grant revenue of \$334,000 related to damage incurred following the 2017 Hurricanes.

-For fiscal year 2018, King's Alley current assets increased by \$112,000 mainly due to an increase in cash and cash equivalents of \$171,000, offset by a decrease in trade receivables of \$59,000.
-Noncurrent assets decreased by \$464,000 mainly due to a decrease in capital assets due to depreciation expense of \$488,000.
-Operating revenue of \$848,000 increased by \$237,000 due to increased occupancy at the commercial complex.
+For fiscal year 2019, King's Alley current assets increased by \$51,000 mainly due to an increase in cash and cash equivalents of \$46,000, offset by a decrease in trade receivables of \$5,000.
+Noncurrent assets decreased by \$479,000 mainly due to a decrease in capital assets due to depreciation expense of \$488,000.
+Operating revenue of \$763,000 decreased by \$85,000 due to decreased occupancy at the commercial complex.

-For fiscal year 2018, Lonesome Dove's current assets increased by \$65,000 mainly due to the increase in cash and cash equivalents.
-Intangible lease holdings of Lonesome Dove decreased by \$326,000 due to amortization of the assets.
-Operating revenues and expenses increased from the prior year mainly due to the reporting of a full year of activity in fiscal year 2018.
-Lonesome Dove was transferred to the Authority by the Legislature of the Virgin Islands in August 2017.
+For fiscal year 2019, Lonesome Dove's current assets decreased by \$68,000 mainly due to the decrease in cash and cash equivalents.
+Intangible lease holdings of Lonesome Dove decreased by \$327,000 due to amortization of the assets.
+Operating revenues from oil and gas leases decreased by \$460,000 and operating expenses decreased by \$212,000 primarily due to a decrease of \$207,000 for taxes due.

-During fiscal year 2018, Lonesome Dove made payments of \$740,000 to the Government for tax liabilities outstanding from prior years.
+During fiscal year 2019, Lonesome Dove made payments of \$625,000 to the Government for tax liabilities outstanding from prior years.